kelleyk/livessh/README.md

 - Shell

-  - If changing the default shell to /bin/zsh, check that we actually get zsh: from a prompt, ZSH_VERSION should be set and BASH_VERSION should be unset.
+  - If changing the default shell to /bin/zsh:

+    - Check that we actually get zsh: from a prompt, ZSH_VERSION should be set and BASH_VERSION should be unset.
 You can also verify that tmp/filesytem/etc/{passwd,adduser.conf} contain references to /bin/zsh instead of to /bin/bash.

+    - Check that, when you connect via SSH, you do not see the first-run configuration prompt.

+- `fstab` entries

+  - Make sure that the NFS volume at `/mnt/scratch` is mounted and that `/mnt/scratch/bin` is in `PATH`.
+(This is specific to my particular setup.)

+  - Make sure that the image boots without trouble if the NFS volume is not available.

+  - Check that no units/services have failed to start.